 Dependent students whose parents have applied for but were unable to get a PLUS Loan are eligible to receive additional Federal Direct Unsubsidized Loan funds.

 - be enrolled in at least half-time with established financial need;

 - be enrolled in an undergraduate degree program (certification programs are not eligible for financial aid);

 - have completed a FAFSA and be eligible to receive federal financial aid.

-To take out a PLUS Loan for the first time, the parent must complete a PLUS Application and master promissory note (MPN) online at the StudentLoans.gov website.
+To take out a Federal PLUS Loan for the first time, the parent must complete a Federal PLUS Loan Application and master promissory note (MPN) online at the StudentAid.gov website.
 The MPN is a legal document in which you promise to repay your loan(s) and any accrued interest and fees to the Department.
 It also explains the terms and conditions of your loan(s).

 You'll receive a disclosure statement that gives you specific information about any loan that the school plans to disburse under your MPN, including the loan amount and loan fees, and the expected loan disbursement dates and amounts.